TwilightWingsStudio/SSE-Legacy/README.md

 This fork will be always synchronized with the official repository - https://github.com/Croteam-official/Serious-Engine.

 This fork created for extra features which are focused on improving gameplay stability and adding more opportunities for mapping and modding.
-For some reasons these features non added into Official repository.
+For some reasons these features not added into Official repository.
 Information about features you can find on our wiki - https://github.com/zcaliptium/Serious-Engine/wiki.

 ========================